johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 # Done: extract the text from the video.
 # Done: prompt to display the extracted text if desired.
 # Done: display the extracted text.
-# prompt to decrypt the text.
-# prompt to display the decrypted message.

 clear;